Shimara-Appuhami/e-commerce/README.md

 Review items on the Customer Cart Items page.
 Proceed to checkout, review the bill, and place the order.
 View the Order Confirmation page or continue shopping.

+User-Side Functions of the Online Plant Store
+1. View Orders
+Users can view their active and completed orders.
+Includes order details like product name, quantity, price, and order status.
+2. Manage Customers
+Active Customers: View a list of customers who have recently interacted with the platform (e.g., placed orders or logged in).
+Deactivated Customers: Manage users who are no longer active on the platform.
+3. Add Categories
+Allows users to create new plant categories (e.g., Indoor Plants, Succulents, etc.) for better organization and browsing.
+4. Update Categories
+Edit category details like name, description, or associated plants.
+5. Delete Categories
+Remove unwanted or outdated categories from the platform.
+6. Manage Products
+Add Products: Include new plants with details such as name, price, stock, category, and care instructions.
+Update Products: Modify product details, including price, quantity, or descriptions.
+Delete Products: Remove plants that are no longer available or discontinued.
+7. Manage Orders
+Active Orders: Monitor and update orders that are being processed.
+Completed Orders: Review the history of fulfilled orders.
+Order Totals: Display the total value of an order, including taxes, discounts, and delivery charges.
+8. Totals Management
+Calculate and display total revenue from completed orders.
+View summaries of daily, weekly, or monthly sales for performance tracking.

 ![image alt](https://github.com/Shimara-Appuhami/e-commerce/blob/4662eda6a19818ce8c51386951ee48f85d1fb5e5/Screenshot%202025-01-27%20015547.png)
 ![image alt](https://github.com/Shimara-Appuhami/e-commerce/blob/4662eda6a19818ce8c51386951ee48f85d1fb5e5/Screenshot%202025-01-27%20015613.png)